What Is CBN? Learn How This Cannabinoid Fits Into Your Routine

 Further study on CBN has confirmed that cannabinol may be effective as an antibacterial agent.
 CBN was tested on different strains of bacteria resistant to traditional antibiotics, and researchers found it to be a strong antibacterial against most resistant bacteria.

-3 CBN products available at Queen City
+3 examples of CBN products available in New Jersey

-Whether ready to snooze with some CBN or want something a bit more high energy for your day, Queen City has you covered.
+Whether ready to snooze with some CBN or want something a bit more high-energy for your day, Queen City has you covered.
 Located in the heart of central New Jersey, Plainfield is a quick trip from Routes 28 and 22, I-78, and so many points from towns like Edison, Westfield, and Scotch Plains.

 Become Royalty and don’t miss a beat.
 Join Queen City’s Royalty program and earn points on every purchase you make, get access to deals, and much more!